 Competing products are produced by imputing millions of tiny abrasions or scratches onto the tube surface.
 These scratch marks are then sometimes offered as evidence of a superior finish, as if a scratched surface is somehow beneficial or “good.”
 In fact, the opposite is the case.
 A scratched surface offers nothing at all by way of chemical or mechanical advantage, as data shows quite clearly.
 Scratching the tube surface does have an optical effect on tube appearance, and it isn’t at all good.

 The net effect of scratching a surface is to enhance and increase the diffusion or scattering of available light into wild, random, directions.
 As a consequence, the light available to your eye is diminished rather than increased.
 Overall, it becomes more difficult to even see the tube surface or the deposit upon it.
 This makes the deposit rating job even more difficult than it already is!
 This disadvantage is entirely an optical effect due to lighting; one that is completely avoidable.
 Thus, the notion that a scratched surface is somehow “good” in D3241 testing is only a ruse perpetuated upon unsuspecting users of D3241.
-The scratches are a weak effort to hide an obvious deficiency of a competing product.
+The scratches are a weak effort to hide an obvious deficiency of competing products.

 The evidence is now too clear.
 Unwholesome scratches can be seen for what they are through a low power microscope.
 Scattering of available light away from the eye of the beholder of tubes and fuel-related deposits offers nothing but a hard-to-see surface.